tschettervictor/truenas-iocage-zoneminder/README.md

 ### Notes
 - Reinstalls is not supported at this time.
 If you are going to rebuild your jail, make sure to save any needed data.
-- This script installs zoneminder to run on port 80.
-If you need HTTPS, you will be on your own, as I do not use nginx.
+- This script will install a self-signed cert for use with https.
 - Database passwords are stored in you TrueNAS root directory.